dainst/idai-field/README.md

 $ npm run e2e [noff|ff]
 ```

 The optional fail fast parameter specifies if test execution stops on the first error (`ff`) or continues until all tests are finished (`noff`).
 If not specified, the default mode is `noff`.
+The parameter is non optional, if the test suite parameter is used.

 There is are two test suites, called `default` and `flaky`.
 Unless specified explicitely with